whatchamacallem/debcargo-conf/README.rst

 if the test actually breaks for all features.
 Sometimes this is *not* correct, e.g. if the test only breaks for ``--no-default-features``.
-In the latter case you should instead patch the crate to ignore those tests when the relevant features are absent - see commit 457f5d76 for an example.
+In the latter case you should instead patch the crate to ignore those tests when the relevant features are absent - e.g. ``src/regex-automata/debian/patches/ignore-std-tests.patch``.

 Binary-crate has "required-features"
 ------------------------------------